Basements

 Smarter storage

 Yes, we know basements have the reputation of being these dark voids into which things are thrown and never return.
 By incorporating a few organizational features into your finished basement design, you can still retain its traditional storage function while attaining a much cleaner and more attractive aesthetic.
-You might mount shelving onto the walls or into the walls, utilize a storage bench or ottoman to serve double duty as seating, or even tuck a cozy little cubby under the stairs, as we did in a recent project near Mantua Township, New Jersey.
+You might mount shelving onto the walls or into the walls, utilize a storage bench, ottoman, or built ins to serve double duty as seating, or even tuck a cozy little cubby under the stairs, as we did in a recent project near Mantua Township, New Jersey.
+While this isn’t the most attractive use of your basement space it can be cost effective and budget conscious way to upgrade your basement space

 Undistracted work